raspberrypi/documentation/raspbian/applications/camera.md

 ```
 --split,    -sp
 ```
-When in a signal or keypress mode, each time record is restarted, create a new file.
+When in a signal or keypress mode, each time recording is restarted, a new file is created.

 ```
 --circular,    -c